ginaschmalzle/git-your-python-booty/README.md

 # Running the Code
-You will need download modules for this workshop.
+You will need to download some additional modules for this workshop.
 The easiest python package management system to use is pip.
 If you do not have pip, you can install pip using easy_install.
 Here are the steps:

 1. Check to see if you have pip: